xmonad/xmonad/TUTORIAL.md

 `~/.xinitrc` as directed in the xmonad guided tour, you should be good to go!
 If not, just smack an `exec xmonad` at the bottom of that file.

+In particular, it might be a good idea to set a wallpaper beforehand.
+Otherwise, when switching workspaces or closing windows, you might start seeing "shadows" of windows that were there before, unable to interact with them.

 ## Installing Xmobar

 What we need to do now—provided we want to use a bar at all—is to